-This program was recorded on February 12th, 2019
+This program will be recorded on February 20, 2020

 This presentation addresses the art and science of drafting bylaws.
 Well-written and formulated bylaws help shape power relationships within a nonprofit organization; provide unambiguous procedures to prevent disputes; and reduce the risks of litigation.
 Bylaws should provide answers, not raise questions.